ak2022dev/CV/README.md

 _Paralegal / Caseworker_

 - Administrative assistant in many successful cases, mostly involving human rights.
-- Clients often recommended the firm to others after appreciating my attention to detail.
+- Clients often recommended the firm to others after appreciating my attention to detail when collating and preparing case-evidence with them.

 **Private Tutor and IT Consultant - self-employed** (July 2011 - July 2015)
 _Tutor_ of 11+ numeracy, literacy, verbal and non-verbal reasoning.